VIGNESHinZONE/Music_Genre_Classifier/README.md

 # Results
 SVM gave the highest test accuracy with .82 percent and seemed to perform very well in predicting Classical, Metal,Pop genres.
 But gave poor accuracy with Reggae, Disco, Country genres

+# Acknowledgement

+Thank ACM Student Chapter for giving this oppurtunity